albertotabo26/RealTimeCryptoRates/README.md

 For support and queries, please open an issue in the repository or contact albertotabogr@gmail.com.

 ## Credits
 Developed by Alberto Taboada.
-Thanks to CoinAPI for providing the
+Thanks to CoinAPI for providing the docs and the API Key